hdr-bgnn/Minnow_Segmented_Traits/README.md

 ### 1- Creation of minnow.images.for.segmenting.csv

-R code was used to filter out fish images matching some criteria:
+R code (Minnows.R) was used to filter out high quality, minnow images using the Image_Quality_Metadata_v1_202111206_151204.csv matching the following criteria:

 List of criteria chosen :